adrienverge/openfortivpn/README.md

 * when setting IP routes through VPN (when the tunnel is up);
 * when adding nameservers to `/etc/resolv.conf` (when the tunnel is up).

-For these reasons, you may need to use `sudo openfortivpn`.
+For these reasons, you need to use `sudo openfortivpn`.
-If you need it to be usable by non-sudoer users, you might consider adding an entry in `/etc/sudoers`.
+If you need it to be usable by non-sudoer users, you might consider adding an entry in `/etc/sudoers` or a file under `/etc/sudoers.d`.

 For example:
 `visudo -f /etc/sudoers.d/openfortivpn`